umd-mith/webvtt-player/README.md

 # webvtt-player

-*webvtt-player* is a [React] component that lets you play an audio file while viewing its [WebVTT] subtitles as a an interactive transcript.
+*webvtt-player* is a [React] component that lets you play an audio file while viewing its [WebVTT] subtitles as an interactive transcript.
 Take a look at the [example site] to get a sense of what this means.

+*webvtt-player* was developed as part of the [Unlocking the Airwaves] project which received generous support from the [National Endowment for the Humanities].

 ```bash
 $ npm install webvtt-player